What is an Owner-Builder?

 - If the owner-builder chooses to have the building plans drawn up by a licensed designer (a Design LBP, Architect, or Engineer) then the designer must supply the owner with a Certificate of Design Work (COW).
 This must be submitted with the application for a building consent.

-An owner-builder doing the construction work is responsible for ensuring that the construction work is compliant with the approved plans and specifications, that is, that the construction work is compliant with the Building Act 2004 and NZ Building Code (Building Act 2004, Section 14C).
+An owner-builder doing the construction work is responsible for ensuring that the construction work is compliant with the approved plans and specifications.
+This means that the construction work is compliant with the Building Act 2004 and NZ Building Code (Building Act 2004, Section 14C).

 Even with a Statutory Declaration, there are some areas of construction that an owner-builder cannot do unless they are licensed.
 Suitable licensed people must carry out this specialised work.
 These include: